rock-hopper/makesfz/README.md

     makesfz --layers dirs -- 'dir name'

+Options to reverse the sort order and to run the script in "interactive mode" are also available.
 To see the full list of available options:

     makesfz -h